 Inflatable dinghies are typically constructed from either PVC or Hypalon.
 Both materials have their pros and cons, which we’ll run through shortly.

 Typically, dinghies constructed from PVC are cheaper than their Hypalon counterparts but have a slightly shorter lifecycle.
-The decision often depends often you intend to use the tender.
+The decision often depends on how frequently you intend to use the tender.
 PVC inflatable dinghies are more compact and portable, whilst Hypalon tenders are more suitable for constant use.

 PVC Inflatable Dinghies: